chimericdream/worldofpannotia.com/src/_spells/web.md

     If you have at least 5 feet of web between you and an opponent, it provides cover.
 If you have at least 20 feet of web between you, it provides total cover.

     The strands of a web spell are flammable.
 A magic flaming sword can slash them away as easily as a hand brushes away cobwebs.
 Any fire can set the webs alight and burn away 5 square feet in 1 round.
-All creatures within flaming webs take 2d4 points of fire damage from the flames.
+All creatures within flaming webs take {% die_roll 2 4 0 %} points of fire damage from the flames.

     Web can be made permanent with a permanency spell.
 A permanent web that is damaged (but not destroyed) regrows in 10 minutes.
 ---